20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 2. The evolution equations
 3. Termination

-A lot of relativity articles tend to focus on the theory in isolation, so we're going to be focusing heavily on the entire pipeline of simulating this from start to end
+We're going to be focusing heavily on the entire pipeline of simulating this from start to end, with complete examples so that nothing gets left in the gaps

 Step 1 will be left until last, and is not the focus of this article.
-Step 2 requires us to solve something called the geodesic equation, and to be able understand it we'll need some mathematical background
+Step 2 requires us to solve something called the geodesic equation, and to be able understand it we'll need some background

+# General background

+First up: what exactly *is* general relativity?

+General relativity describes spacetime.
+In normal 3d space, we measure distances with a ruler.
+Everyone agrees how far apart two objects are in space, and we might call this distance a space interval.
+In 4d spacetime, this is no longer true: the only distance we can measure that everyone agrees on is something called the space*time* interval, called $ds^2$.
+Our concept of distance now fundamentally involves time, and time is placed on equal footing to space

+Take two positions in 3d space, $A = (x_1, y_1, z_1)$, and $B = (x_2, y_2, z_2)$.
+The distance in 3d space between them squared is $(x_2 - x_1)^2 + (y_2 - y_1)^2 + (z_2 - z_1)^2$.
+Now, lets examine the (special) relativistic equivalent: We have two positions in 4d space, $A = (t_1, x_1, y_1, z_1)$, and $B = (t_2, x_2, y_2, z_2)$.
+The 'distance', or spacetime interval between them squared is $(-(t_2-t_1)^2 + (x_2 - x_1)^2 + (y_2 - y_1)^2 + (z_2 - z_1)^2)$.
+The reason why we use the squared here, is because this squared distance can be positive, 0, or negative, each with their own significance

+This is special relativity.
+In special relativity, spacetime is flat, but it fundamentally involves time as a core component of the way we describe the universe

+In general relativity, spacetime is no longer flat, and may curve arbitrarily.
+Instead of applying a simple subtraction of the two vectors followed by negating the time component, we describe their relation instead by a 2d matrix: $g_{\mu\nu}$, aka the metric tensor.
+This matrix has a few constraints associated with it, and it gives rise to the einstein field equations[^ialwaysthought], which are the equations of general relativity

+Locally, general relativity is special relativity[^thoughnotquite]: that is to say, special relativity is a perfectly valid description of the universe in general relativity, at any specific point.
+This is a more complicated way of saying that spacetime is always locally flat

+[^ialwaysthought]:
+    For years as a child, I thought they were called field equations because you might need to deploy them in an emergency.
+You know, in the *field*

+[^thoughnotquite]:
+    While it is literally true that general relativity is locally special relativity, in practice special relativity and general relativity are *very* different theories.
+General relativity is more the study coordinate free manifolds and tensors, whereas special relativity tends to use more accessible maths in specific and understandable coordinate systems

+    This is to say, general relativity has its own way of expressing special relativity, with its own notation and descriptions, which isn't what you'd use if you were just working with special relativity.
+It is often difficult to find the general relativistic version of special relativistic features

 # Mathematical background

 ## Tensor index notation

-General relativity is particularly obtuse to get into, because it uses its own specific convention, which are not used that widely anywhere else.
+General relativity is particularly obtuse to get into, because it uses its own specific conventions, which are not used that widely anywhere else.
 Its often ambiguous, and unclear, so lets spend a bit demystifying this first

-There are two fundamental concepts we need to clear up first:
+In general relativity, there's one key idea compared to everyday maths you might be familiar with, that we need to get a handle on first before we go anywhere else today:

 ### Contravariance, and covariance

 In everyday maths, a vector is just a vector.
-We express this as something like $v = 1x + 2y + 3z$, where $x$ $y$ and $z$ are our coordinate system basis vectors[^basisvectors].
+We informally express this as something like $v = 1x + 2y + 3z$, where $x$ $y$ and $z$ are our coordinate system basis vectors[^basisvectors].
 When dealing with vectors, its not uncommon to index the vector's components by a variable/index:

+[^basisvectors]:
+    Basis vectors are the direction vectors of our coordinate system that we use to build our own vectors on top of.
+When you have a vector $(1, 2, 3)$, its generally implicit in the definition that each of these components refers to a different direction in your coordinate system, where the direction is dependent on your basis vectors.
+Normally your basis vectors are something like $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ for x, y, and z - but in theory they could be anything - as long as they're 'linearly independent'.
+All that means is that we aren't repeating ourselves with our basis vectors, and they truly represent different directions

-$$ s = \sum_{k=0}^2 v_k $$
+$$ \sum_{k=0}^2 v_k == v_0 + v_1 + v_2$$

-This is an example of how we'd express summing the components of a vector

-General relativistic notation extends this further.
-Indices can be
+This is an example of how we'd express summing the components of a vector.
+Tensor index notation takes this notation one step further.
+Indices can be:

-1. Contravariant (raised):
+1. Contravariant[^variance] (raised):

 $$ V^\mu $$

-2. Covariant (lowered)
+2. Covariant[^variance] (lowered)

 $$ V_\mu $$

+[^variance]:
+    Contravariant vectors are so called because when your coordinate system changes, they scale *against* the axis.
+Eg if you have a position 0.1 in meters, and your coordinate system changes to kilometers, you have 0.1/1000 km.
+Covariant vectors change *with* the axis

+    Invariance is something that does not change with a change in the coordinate system, eg scalar values

 Additionally, objects such as matrices can have more than one index, and the indices can have any "valence" (up/down-ness).

-$ A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same object.
+For example, $A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same object.
 The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form, all of the tensor $A$

-We can add more dimensions to our objects as well, eg: $ \Gamma^\mu_{\;\;\nu\sigma} $, more commonly written $ \Gamma^\mu_{\nu\sigma} $, and is a 4x4x4 object in this article.
+We can add more dimensions to our objects as well, eg: $ \Gamma^\mu_{\;\;\nu\sigma} $[^oftenwritten] is a 4x4x4 object in this article.
 These objects are all referred to as "tensors", a term which has lost all mathematical meaning.
 In its strict definition, a tensor is an object that transforms in a particular fashion in a coordinate change: in practice, everyone calls everything a tensor, unless its relevant for it not to be

 Here, we will refer to anything which takes an index as being a tensor, unless it is relevant.
 The other important class of objects are scalars, which are just values